Pros and cons of genetic testing for disease prevention

 There are several types of genetic tests used for disease prevention:

-• Predictive and presymptomatic testing: Identifies genetic mutations that increase the likelihood of developing certain diseases.
+• Predictive and Presymptomatic Testing: Identifies genetic mutations that increase the likelihood of developing certain diseases.
+For instance, Huntington’s disease can be identified before symptoms appear, allowing individuals and families to prepare and plan accordingly.

-• Carrier testing: Determines if an individual carries a gene for a genetic disorder, particularly useful for couples considering children.
+• Carrier Testing: Determines if an individual carries a gene for a genetic disorder, particularly useful for couples considering children.
+For example, carrier testing for cystic fibrosis can inform family planning decisions.

 Pros of Genetic Testing for Disease Prevention